Profile

 Teaching photo

-Teaching high school students how to solve the Rubik's Cube at SMASH Academy, UC Berkeley
+Teaching high school students how to solve the Rubik's Cube at SMASH Academy

 July 15, 2025